COMMUNITY EMPOWERMENT THROUGH THE ARTS

-How can the expressive arts triage the effects of the COVID-19 pandemic and police brutality on Black children and teens living in systemically under-served communities in Washtenaw County?
+How can the expressive arts triage the effects of the COVID-19 pandemic and other stressors on children and teens living in systemically under-served communities in Washtenaw County?
 This Engaged Learning course will focus on how the expressive arts are applied as a healing tool in response to the traumas that may have been experienced by school-age youth, whilst recognizing their resilience and strength.
-Students are offered opportunities to engage with children and youth remotely/in-person (TBD) through an internship with the community-based program, Telling It.
+Students are offered opportunities to engage with children and youth through an internship with the community-based program, Telling It.
 Including travel time, you will need to budget 3-4 hours for your internship.
 Car pooling and CEAL cars are available.

-In class and in community/virtually, students will learn how expressive art forms and artists apply their disciplines using the framework of racially and culturally sensitive and, respectful pedagogy.
+In class and in community, students will learn how expressive art forms and artists apply their discipline susing racially and culturally respectful and sensitive pedagogies.
 They will examine the impact of traumatic circumstances and events on the healthy development of the brain and body and their amelioration using age-appropriate methods that are playful, creative and pay attention to healing and social emotional learning.

-*Please note: There will be a mandatory training on Saturday, January 30th 10:00 am - 2:00 pm including a lunch break.
+*Please note: There will be a mandatory training on the second Saturday of the semester

 ADVANCED PRACTICE IN COMMUNITY ENGAGEMENT THROUGH THE ARTS

 RC Office 1801